MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - The Power Automate Process plan has the highest priority among all licenses.
 This means if a Process license is assigned to a flow, the flow always uses this license and doesn't need an owner or running user to have a Premium license.
 - Automated and scheduled flows always run in the context of the flow owner regardless of who starts the flow or what accounts are used for connections inside of the flow.
 Instant flows (button, hybrid triggers) run in the context of the user who invokes them, regardless of the connections used in the flow.
 If an automated or scheduled flow uses a premium connector, only the owner needs to have a Premium license.
 - If an instant flow has premium connectors, every user who runs the flow needs a Power Automate Premium license.
 In such cases, instead of licensing every user, you can license the flow with a Process license.
 - If the flow doesn't use a premium connector, you don't need a Premium license.
-You can use Microsoft 365 license.
+You can use a Microsoft 365 license.

 To find out what type (automated/manual/scheduled) of flow you have, select a flow to see its 'type' in the details.

 :::image type="content" source="../media/power-automate-licensing/flow-types.png" alt-text="Screenshot of types of flows.":::

-- If the flow is in context of Power Apps or Dynamics 365 apps, and is an automated flow, the flow must be associated to the app created using Power Apps or Dynamics 365 app and owner needs Power Apps Premium license, or a Dynamics 365 license.
+- If the flow is in context of Power Apps or Dynamics 365 apps, and is an automated flow, the flow must be associated to the app created using Power Apps or a Dynamics 365 app and the owner needs Power Apps Premium license, or a Dynamics 365 license.
-- If the flow is in context of a Power Apps or Dynamics 365 apps, and is an instant flow, every user running the flow needs Power Apps Premium license, or a Dynamics 365 license.
+- If the flow is in context of a Power Apps or Dynamics 365 app, and is an instant flow, every user running the flow needs a Power Apps Premium license, or a Dynamics 365 license.
 - If a parent flow calls a child flow, the child flow leverages the context from the parent flow.
 For example, if the following criteria are met, it uses the parent flow owner's license:
     - If the parent flow is an automated flow, and
     - The child flow uses premium connectors, and
     - The child flow doesn't have a Process license.
 If the child flow has a Process license, it uses the Process license and not the parent flow's license.

-During the [transition period](types.md#transition-period), parent flow license is not inherited by the child flow.
-Child flow uses the owner's license.
+During the [transition period](types.md#transition-period), the parent flow license is not inherited by the child flow.
+The child flow uses the owner's license.
 However, after the transition period ends, only the parent flow license (owner's license/parent flow's Process license) will be used, unless the child flow has a Process license.

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
 Do we need to buy a Process license for every environment?